Background pattern

 Pregnancy

-The information on the effects of this medication on the fetus if used during pregnancy is limited.
-Do not use Tecfidera during pregnancy unless you have discussed this with your doctor and this medication is clearly necessary in your case.
+Information on the effects of this medicine during pregnancy is limited.
+Do not use Tecfidera during pregnancy unless you have discussed it with your doctor and this medicine is clearly necessary for you.

 Breastfeeding

-It is unknown whether the active ingredient in Tecfidera passes into breast milk.
-Your doctor will inform you if you should stop breastfeeding or if you should stop taking Tecfidera.
+It is not known if the active substance of Tecfidera passes into breast milk.
+Your doctor will inform you whether you should stop breastfeeding or stop taking Tecfidera.
 This decision involves weighing the benefits of breastfeeding for your child and the benefits of treatment for you.

-Tecfidera is not expected to affect your ability to drive and operate machinery.
+Tecfidera is not expected to affect your ability to drive or use machines.

 Tecfidera contains sodium